 Well, on this bus, this was my least concern.

 We were slowly gliding – and sporadically bumping – along the road.
 Left and right occasional houses, huts, and stands, there between ponds and creeks with muddy, murky waters.
-Some of them half or completely covered with discarded plastic bottles, styrofoam bowls and shopping bags.
+Some of them half or completely covered with discarded plastic bottles, styrofoam bowls, and shopping bags.
 Man, this country was drowning in plastic and styrofoam!
 I had never seen it in these quantities before – it was everywhere.
-And as I saw ducks swimming between the garbage in these manure ponds and cows graze around it, I didn’t wonder anymore how all the micro plastic is entering our food chain.
+And as I saw ducks swimming between the garbage in these manure ponds and cows grazing around it, I didn’t wonder anymore how all the microplastic is entering our food chain.

 I might feel a little bit silly when I get home and do carry my sorted garbage to three or four different recycle bins.